TayKangSheng/Physical-Simulation/README.md

 	RK4:		“./a3 r 0.01 pen”

-key press:
+**key press**:
-	’s’ : SWING.
+- ’s’ : SWING.
-	‘w’ : Toggle wireframe.
+- ‘w’ : Toggle wireframe.
 Smooth shading only when length = 4 and in cloth mode!
-	‘r’ : Reset
+- ‘r’ : Reset
-	’t’ : Toggle between SimpleSystem, PendulumSystem and ClothSystem.
+- ’t’ : Toggle between SimpleSystem, PendulumSystem and ClothSystem.
-	‘x’ : Extend number of Particles.
+- ‘x’ : Extend number of Particles.
 Only work for PendulumSystem and ClothSystem!
 Loop from 1 particle to 8 particles.
-	‘q’ : WIND!
+- ‘q’ : WIND!

 Never collaborate wth anyone.
 No help received, tried helping ng ping and nikhil a little.